kmchmk/SLT-Data-Usage/docs/README.md

 2. Drag the downloaded file to Applications folder.
 3. Go to Applications folder, right click on the app icon and select open.
 You might not be able to run the app using launchpad at first.
 4. Save your SLT username (Ex: 94112xxxxxx) and password using the popup window.
-5. You will see a system tray icon containing your data usage summary.
+5. You will see a system tray icon with your data usage summary.
 Hover over to see the full report.
 6. Set the app to start at login.
 See here: [Mac OS X: Change Which Apps Start Automatically at Login](https://www.howtogeek.com/206178/mac-os-x-change-which-apps-start-automatically-at-login/)

 _Auto refresh interval is 120 secs._